durandaltheta/sthread/README.md

 The overall design of code in this library relies heavily on virtual interfaces to implement inherited behavior.
-Visit the documentation for information on interfaces and various other features not detailed in this README.
+Visit the documentation for information and features not detailed in this README.

 [Documentation](https://durandaltheta.github.io/sthread/)